-It’s no surprise that many Americans are losing their homes to foreclosure.
+It’s no surprise that many Oklahoma residents are losing their homes to foreclosure.
 The news outlets lead with stories every day about the economic downturn, unemployment rates, and potential housing market decline.
 Not paying your mortgage – no matter the reason – will red flag your account and can eventually lead to foreclosure proceedings.
 If you find yourself already in the foreclosure process, don’t despair.

-Even though homeowners certainly never plan on being delinquent on their mortgage payments or losing their homes, hope is not lost.
+Even though Oklahoma homeowners certainly never plan on being delinquent on their mortgage payments or losing their homes, hope is not lost.
 This idea of losing a home is certainly stressful and scary but there are ways out of foreclosure so you don’t ruin your credit score or have a foreclosure on your record.
 Educating yourself is key to understanding the process, finding resources to help you, and knowing some different solutions to foreclosure.

 - Job loss